 Kavu

 If you like durability with a side of fashion, Kavu might be your bag of choice.
-They’ve got tons of design options, so you’re sure to find something your student will love!
+They’ve got tons of design options, so you’re sure to find36 something your student will love!

 Shop Kavu at Amazon.